tony-aw/tinycodet/README.md

   conform to `stringi`.
 Fixed a few minor issues.
 Added about 50 tests.
 - 30 September: More examples added.
 Tiny textual edits to documentation.
-- 3 October: Updated to R version 4.3.1.
+- 4 October: Updated to R version 4.3.1.
 Removed `fill_loc` argument
-  from `strcut_loc`.
+  from `strcut_loc`, and changed the testing and documentation accordingly.
 Re-wrote the `import_as()` help page to be more in line with CRAN rules.
-Checked the text for violations of CRAN’s rules.
+More examples added.
+Tiny textual edits to documentation.